 Today was a tough day.
 My son’s teething and we woke up really early.
 I did sleep with him this afternoon, hence no drawing for me during the day today, but he took forever to go to bed at night too.
 It’s not the lack of sleep, I’m worn out from listening to him whine all day.
 I still made the portrait, so I’m glad.
 I wonder how tomorrow will be since I’ll be out during the day.

 Annette is a really bubbly, happy, excited kind of girl, which is really not apparent at all in this portrait.
 We had our babies 3 months apart, so we will force our sons to be friends.
 They don’t really have a choice in the matter is what we tell them.
-So far so good, though last time we got together there were some tears over Daniel’s rattles.

 Annette and Daniel

 Luiza was and still is my first good friend in Canada.
 She’s someone I can talk to about anything, someone I can be myself with.
-We have a similar sense of humour and we can talk for hours.
+We have a similar sense of humor and we can talk for hours.
 We’ve had our misunderstandings, but whenever we make up, it’s like we never broke up.
 There’s no awkwardness and I like that.

 Here’s Luiza.
 It does look like her and it doesn’t.
 I’m still not sure what I’ve done wrong.